timwright12/js-asset-management/README.md

 Manage.battery will return "good" or "bad" (over 25% is good)

-Manage.pixelRatio will return "good" or "bad" (retina is good)
+Manage.pixelRatio will return "good" or "bad" (2:1 is good)